The 10-Step Guide to a Financial Aid Appeal

 How does the financial aid appeal process work?

-To be eligible for a financial aid appeal, you’ll have to have already completed the Free Application for Federal Student Aid (FAFSA®) and received both your student aid report and your school’s financial aid offer.
+To be eligible for a financial aid appeal, you’ll have to have already completed the Free Application for Federal Student Aid (FAFSA®) and received both your submission summary and your school’s financial aid offer.
 Once you have that in hand, it’s time to start the appeals process.

 1. Read through your financial aid offer

 Your school determines how much financial aid you’re eligible for based on your FAFSA®.
-They compare the school’s cost of attendance with your expected family contribution (EFC) and other aid you may have already received.
+They compare the school’s cost of attendance with your student aid index (SAI) and other aid you may have already received.
 One of the best ways to appeal a financial aid decision is to prove that the FAFSA® didn’t paint a clear picture of your financial need.

 So, your first step is to pore over your award letter.
 Add up the expected funding from any grants, work-study programs, or scholarships you’ve been offered.
 Then, subtract that sum from your school’s sticker price.
 What is your new cost of attendance?
 Is it a number you can afford?